micmejia/bible-dump/AMPC/Joshua/Josh 5.md

-And the Prince of the Lord's host said to Joshua, [^a]Loose your shoes from off your feet, for the place where you stand is holy.
+And the Prince of the Lord's host said to Joshua, Loose your shoes from off your feet, for the place where you stand is holy.
 And Joshua did so.